AdamKobus/compose-navigation/docs/tutorial/07_displaying_dialog.md

 }
 ```

-And now the only thing that's left is updating `DetailScreen` by adding new button and handling it by using the action we just defined:
+And now the only thing that's left is updating `DetailScreen` by adding a new button
+and handling its click by using the action we just defined:
-> `.ui.DetailScreen.kt`
+> `.ui.detail.DetailScreen.kt`
 ```kotlin
 @Composable
 fun DetailScreen(itemId: Int) {